 The study was designed to assess two primary and two secondary hypotheses regarding the endovascular treatment group compared to the open surgical control group.
-The primary hypothesis for safety was non-inferior 30-day rupture-free survival (i.e., freedom from rupture).
-The secondary hypotheses were superior clinical utility in the endovascular treatment group and non-inferior 30-day morbidity, expressed as a composite morbidity score including 57 prespecified events.
+The primary hypothesis for safety was non-inferior 30-day survival, and the primary hypothesis for effectiveness was non-inferior 30-day rupture-free survival (i.e., freedom from rupture).
+The secondary hypotheses were superior clinical utility in the endovascular treatment group and non-inferior 30-day morbidity, expressed as a composite morbidity score including 57 pre-specified events.
 In addition, the study assessed survival, morbidity, and device performance through 12 months, and will continue these assessments at yearly intervals through 5 years.